 For the past three decades the name Spiro has been synonymous with the pioneering of new approaches to Jewish Education; both in general schools and for adults.

 Our thrust has been not to accept that the widespread loss of Jewish identity among the majority is irreversible.
 Instead we have reached out to this majority.

 Our teaching of the amazing Jewish heritage has reached thousands.
 Many people from many different backgrounds have told us how our cultural activities, classes and tours have affected them and in turn their families.

 Perhaps our greatest achievement has been to see how others follow our lead and emulate our work.

 So far as the future is concerned we shall continue to bring forward new and effective ideas for Jewish education -- the most important factor in ensuring our survival as a people.

-Spiro Ark aims to teach and enthuse about Jewish History and Culture, both because of the intrinsic fascination of these subjects, and because of the central role of Jewish Education in maintaining a Jewish sense of identity in the 21st century.
+Nitza Spiro aims to teach and enthuse about Jewish History and Culture, both because of the intrinsic fascination of these subjects, and because of the central role of Jewish Education in maintaining a Jewish sense of identity in the 21st century.